department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/names.md

 ### Error message templates for names

 **When a user doesn’t enter their first name...**
-: Say  'Please enter a first name'
+: Say "Please enter a first name"

 **When a user doesn’t enter their last name...**
-: Say  'Please enter a last name'
+: Say "Please enter a last name"

+**When a user enters a character that we cannot accept...**
+: Say "You entered a character we can’t accept.
+Try removing [invalid character]"